cvmfs/doc-cvmfs/cpt-configure.rst

       cvmfs_talk internal affairs

 prints the internal status information and performance counters.
 It can be helpful for performance engineering.
+They can also be exported in regular intervals (see :ref:`cpt_telemetry`).

 ::